-Note that $N,\varepsilon,x$ are all arbitrarily chosen, so we establish the theorem.\end{proof} \begin{rem} We remark that the above result also holds for other index sets.
-For example, $(\mu_{n})_{n\geq1}$ can be replaced by an one-parameter family $(\mu_{r})_{r\in\mathbb{R}_{+}}$ such that $r\mapsto A_{r}x$ is continuous for all $x\in L_{p}(\mathcal{\mathcal{M}})$.
-The only ingredient needed in the proof is that the condition \eqref{eq:a.s. lambda bdd} holds true almost everywhere on $G.$ \end{rem}
+Note that $N$, $\varepsilon $, $x$ are all arbitrarily chosen, so we establish the theorem. \end{proof} \begin{rem} We remark that the above result also holds for other index sets.
+For example, $(\mu _{n})_{n\geq 1}$ can be replaced by a one-parameter family $(\mu _{r})_{r\in \mathbb{R}_{+}}$ such that $r\mapsto A_{r}x$ is continuous for all $x\in L_{p}(\mathcal{M})$.
+The only ingredient needed in the proof is that the condition \eqref{eq:a.s. lambda bdd} hold true almost everywhere on~$G$. \end{rem}

-\section{Maximal inequalities: probabilistic approach}
+\section{Maximal inequalities: Probabilistic approach}

-This section is devoted to the proof of the maximal inequalities in Theorem \ref{thm:main intro}.
-To this end we will first establish a noncommutative Hardy-Littlewood maximal inequalities on doubling metric spaces.
+This section is devoted to the proof of the maximal inequalities in Theorem~\ref{thm:main intro}.
+To this end, we will first establish noncommutative Hardy--Littlewood maximal inequalities on doubling metric spaces.